This post may contain affiliate links. Please read my disclosure policy.

-This French Toast recipe is so easy to make and perfect for breakfast or brunch!
-Enjoy the best French toast ever with this recipe and tips!
+This classic French Toast recipe is so delicious, easy to make and perfect for breakfast or brunch!
+Enjoy the BEST French toast in minutes with this recipe and helpful tips!

-Especially on a lazy weekend morning when I want to make something I know everyone will love.
-French toast just has such a way of starting the morning off like you are giving everyone as much love for their day as possible.
+French toast just has such a way of starting the morning off in the best way.
 Paired with a bowl of fresh fruit, a few slices of bacon, and drizzle of maple syrup, and this will be a meal that will fill their spirits as much as their bodies.

-But I have a little secret, even though I love French toast made with challah bread or thick slices of Sally Lunn bread, it is absolutely delicious and so easy with slices of our favorite sandwich bread.
+I have a little secret, even though I love French toast made with challah bread or thick slices of Sally Lunn bread, it is absolutely delicious and so easy with slices of our favorite sandwich bread.
+Use whatever you have on hand!

 - Challah bread